lesliempatton13/THA2/README.md

 * The percentage of students that meets grade level performance
 * The percentage of students that master grade level performance

 In an attempt to get an accurate snapshot of student learning, the same set of students will be analyzed by looking at the English I 2017 STAAR scores compared to the English II 2018 STAAR scores.
-Using these indicators, a T-test will be run to determine significant changes at the campus level pre- and post-Harvey.
+Using these indicators, a **T-test will** be run to determine significant changes at the campus level pre- and post-Harvey.
 Any significant change will be identified and mapped onto the state of Texas along with all other non-significant change at the campus level using ArcGIS, and overlaid with county level flood inundation to determine areas where both extensive flooding and a decreases in academic achievement occurred.

 The expectation is to find areas where this paradigm exists and run a chi-square test to ensure that the level of flooding is in fact correlated with student learning.
 Upon looking at campuses and districts heavily effected, the accommodations the campus/district provides will be examined.
 To date, there exists no natural disaster 504 accommodations, which are accommodations normally given to students with emotional distress, attention deficit disorder, etc. I propose the State of Texas should adopt an “emergency” 504 plan for students immediately after a natural disaster whose families incurred damage and loss of possessions.

 ### Data Management Plan###
+**Data Collection**
+**Documentation and Metadata**
+**Ethics and Legal Compliance**
+**Storage and Backup**
+**Selection and Preservation**
+**Data Sharing**
+**Responsibilities and Resources**